oarnosa/Patatap/README.md

 ## General info

-This project served as an introduction to working with animations and sounds in javascript.
+The purpose of this project was to serve as an introduction to working with animations and sounds in javascript.
 For the animations, a library called Paper.js is utilized which is an open source vector graphics scripting framework which runs ontop of the HTML5 Canvas.
 This framework allows the animation of elements within a rendered space declared as a Canvas.
 Howler.js is an audio library which makes working with audio files easy by creating Howls for the audio files.
-Both of these libraries work seamlessy together in order to generate a sound and animation on a keypress.
+Both of these libraries work seamlessly together to produce a sound and animation for different key presses.

 ## Technologies